ngnlang/ngn/README.md

 }

 fn readUser(u: User)
-  // only read u, cannot consume end
+  // only read u, not consume
+end

 // Pass `user` as borrowed